AxelGard/cira/README.md

 exchange = cira.Exchange() # methods for exchange
 stock = cira.Stock("TSLA") # a class for one stock
 ```
-for a example with the new classes check out this simple **[index fund](https://github.com/AxelGard/cira/wiki/Examples#simple-index-fund)**

-## A simple algorithm
+### A simple algorithm

-In just a couple of lines you are up and running, a super simple algorithm can be built in just few lines.
-Make sure to store you'r key safely, you can set up your key in some different ways checkout the wiki on how to [Storing the Alpaca API key](https://github.com/AxelGard/cira/wiki/Storing-the-Alpaca-API-key).
+In just a couple of lines you are up and running, with a super simple algorithm.

 ```python
 import cira
 import random